 To mince this much ginger, I recommend peeling a lot of it, cutting it into chunks, and then letting the food processor do the rest.
 Save what you don't use for later.

 - 2 tbsp cooking wine (e.g. xiao xing)

 - 1/4 tsp ground white pepper

 - 1/4 cup ginger, grated or finely minced

 Bring a large pot of salted water to a boil and cook noodles until al dente according to the package.

-Whisk together the stock, oyster sauce, wine, sesame oil, sugar, and white pepper.
+Whisk together the stock, oyster sauce, wine, soy sauce, sesame oil, sugar, and white pepper.
 Set aside.